Legends and myths regarding the Titanic

 The sinking of the Titanic has inspired many urban legends.

-There have been several legends and myths surrounding the RMS Titanic and its destruction after colliding with an iceberg in the Atlantic Ocean.
+There have been several legends and myths surrounding the RMS Titanic and her destruction after colliding with an iceberg in the Atlantic Ocean.
 These have ranged from stories involving the myth about the ship having been described as "unsinkable" to the myth concerning the final song played by the ship's musicians.

 Description as "unsinkable"

-Contrary to popular mythology, Titanic was never described as "unsinkable" without qualification until after she sank.
-Three trade publications (one of which was probably never published) described Titanic as "practically" unsinkable prior to her sinking.
+Contrary to popular mythology, the Titanic was never described as "unsinkable" without qualification until after she sank.
+Three trade publications (one of which was probably never published) described the Titanic as "practically" unsinkable prior to her sinking.
 Many survivors recalled in video interviews as well as in testimony that they had considered the ship "unsinkable".
-Shipbuilder Harland and Wolff did not claim she was unsinkable, but a promotional item from the White Star Line stressed the safety of Olympic and Titanic, claiming that "as far as it is possible to do so, these two wonderful vessels are designed to be unsinkable".
+Shipbuilder Harland and Wolff did not claim she was unsinkable, but a promotional item from the White Star Line stressed the safety of the Olympic and the Titanic, claiming that "as far as it is possible to do so, these two wonderful vessels are designed to be unsinkable".
 Claims by trade publications that vessels were unsinkable or being practically unsinkable were not unique to the Olympic-class ocean liners or other White Star ships.
-Similar claims were made about the Cunarders Lusitania and Mauretania, and German liners Kaiser Wilhelm der Grosse and Kaiser Wilhelm II.
+Similar claims were made about the Cunarders Lusitania and the Mauretania, and German liners the Kaiser Wilhelm der Grosse and the Kaiser Wilhelm II.
 Advanced safety features on these liners were heavily publicised, de-emphasising the likelihood of these ships' sinking in a serious accident.

-General arrangement of the 16 main compartments of Titanic.
+General arrangement of the 16 main compartments of the Titanic.
 The double bottom was 7 feet high and divided into 44 watertight compartments.
 There were additional 13 small compartments above the tank top, e.g., for the shaft tunnels.

-The Titanic was designed to comply with the Grade 1 subdivision proposed by the 1891 Bulkhead Committee, meaning that it could stay afloat with any two adjoining out of its 16 main compartments open to the sea.
+The Titanic was designed to comply with the Grade 1 subdivision proposed by the 1891 Bulkhead Committee, meaning that she could stay afloat with any two adjoining out of its 16 main compartments open to the sea.
 The height of the bulkhead deck above the water line in flooded condition was well above the requirements, and the vessel would have been able to float with 3 adjoining compartments flooded in 11 of 14 possible combinations.
 The subdivisions could be sealed from communication with each other with cast iron watertight doors.
 To somewhat lower the chance of a sailor being caught in them, a geared system dropped the doors gradually, over 25 to 30 seconds, by sliding them vertically on hydraulic cataract cylinders.

-The first unqualified assertion of Titanics unsinkability appeared in The New York Times on 16 April 1912, a day after the tragedy.
+The first unqualified assertion of the Titanics unsinkability appeared in The New York Times on 16 April 1912, a day after the tragedy.
 Philip A. S. Franklin, vice president of the International Mercantile Marine Company (White Star Line's holding company) stated after being told of the sinking, "I thought her unsinkable, and I based my opinion on the best expert advice available.
 I do not understand it."
-This comment was seized upon by the press, and the idea that the White Star Line had previously declared Titanic unsinkable (without qualification) gained immediate and widespread currency.
+This comment was seized upon by the press, and the idea that the White Star Line had previously declared the Titanic unsinkable (without qualification) gained immediate and widespread currency.